pyth-network/per/contracts/svm/README.md

 ## Express Relay Tests

 The tests in `testing/tests/` include some integration tests for Express Relay permissioning using the simple `dummy` program as the integrating program.
+To run these tests, run `cargo test-sbf -p dummy` from `contracts/svm`.
+As of now, using `cargo test` may not succeed due to [existing issues in the Anchor version of the `processor!` macro](https://github.com/coral-xyz/anchor/pull/2711).

 ## Building and running

-Build with `cargo build-sbf`, and run tests with `cargo test`.
+Build with `cargo build-sbf`, and run tests with `cargo test -p testing`.